Maldicore/Admin/README.md

 For support and feature request, please create an issue: https://github.com/Maldicore/Admin/issues

-We are not actively using this plugin as most of our current project are done in Laravel Support and development will be limited to as and when need and respect to time available
+We are not actively using this plugin as most of our current projects are done using Laravel.

+So support and development will be limited to as and when need and respect to time available.

 ## Contributing to this Plugin

 Please feel free to contribute to the plugin with new issues, requests, unit tests and code fixes or new features.

-If you want to develop/manage this project drop us an email info@maldicore.com
+If you want to develop, manage and continue supporting this plugin drop us an email info@maldicore.com

 Good Luck!